Food Addiction Treatment

 In addition to talk therapy and other forms of counseling, medication may help address certain underlying causes of food addiction, such as depression or anxiety.
 This should only be done under the direction of your healthcare provider, who will likely recommend behavioral therapy in addition to medication.

-Your healthcare provider will likely focus on the underlying causes of your food addiction, such as trauma, family, or other relationship issues, depression, anxiety, or any other unique issues you may experience.
+Your healthcare provider will likely focus on the underlying causes of your food addiction—such as trauma, depression, or relationship issues—and any other unique issues you may experience.
 This is why multiple treatment modalities may be necessary, such as therapy, nutrition counseling, support groups, or MAT.
 Without addressing the root cause, your chances of relapse are much greater.

 Unlike drug addiction treatment, abstinence is not possible or even healthy with food addiction.
 Everyone must eat to survive.
 Therefore, if you have a food addiction, you need to learn new healthy eating habits to replace the old ones.